antiwork/helper/TRADEMARK_GUIDELINES.md

 You may not use or register our marks, or variations of them as part of your own trademark, service mark, domain name, company name, trade name, product name or service name.

 Trademark law does not allow your use of names or trademarks that are too similar to ours.
 You therefore may not use an obvious variation of any of our marks or any phonetic equivalent, foreign language equivalent, takeoff, or abbreviation for a similar or compatible product or service.
-We would consider the following too similar to one of our Marks:
+We would consider the following too similar to one of our marks:

 - MyHelper
 - Helper